otrv4/otrv4/architecture-decisions/005-brace-key.md

 **k_dh = A_i, a_i**

-A brace key is a key that is added to the KDF used to produce new root and chain keys.
-A brace key can be produced through a DH function and through a key derivation function, both of which produce a 3072-bit public key.
+A brace key is a key that is added to the KDF used to derive a new Mixed shared secret.
+A brace key can be produced through a DH function or through a key derivation function.
+The first method produces a 3072-bit public key which is later used as an input to a key derivation function `KDF_1(0x02 || k_dh, 32)`.
+The second method produces a 32-byte key as a result of a key derivation function that takes as an input the previous brace key `KDF_1(0x03 || brace_key, 32)`.
 This key has a 128-bit security level according to Table 2: Comparable strengths in NIST’s Recommendation for Key Management, page 53 [\[3\]](#references).

 **generateDH function: generateDH()**